thebubbleindex/thebubbleindex/README.md

 ## <a name="TOC-Overview"></a>Overview

 First make sure Java 8 JDK is installed and working on your computer (or JRE if not building).

+Download Apache Ignite and start a suitable number of nodes.

 ###### ProgramData Folder and its Subdirectories.